Italo115/italo115/README.md

 <div align="center">

- 🔭 I’m currently working on **a full Redis database implementation in Java**
+ 🔭 I’m currently working on **a full Redis database implementation in Java , and completing a BitTorrent clone in Java**

  🌱 I’m currently learning **BlueTeam Level 1, OSCP, Redis**